 When did Opal Fruits change to Starburst?

-They were first introduced in 1960, a long time ago but in 1998 they changed their name to Starburst, much to the confusion of their fans.
+They were first introduced in the 60s, a long time ago but in 1998 they changed their name to Starburst, much to the confusion of their fans.

 For those that haven’t had the pleasure of Starbursts, these soft Taffy sweets, they’re one of the juiciest taffy style treats, you’re likely to encounter.